MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-slas.md

 # Migrate SLAs

-Migrating standard and enhanced SLAs from web client to Unified Interface is recommended.
+Service-level agreements (SLAs) are deprecated in the web client.
+Therefore, it is recommended to migrate standard and enhanced SLAs created in web client to Unified Interface.
+For more information on the deprecation, see [SLAs in web client are deprecated](deprecations-customer-service.md#slas-in-web-client-are-deprecated).
 The migration tool for automatic record creation rules and service-level agreements (SLAs) helps migrate the rules in the web client to Unified Interface.

 Before you begin the migration, learn how migrating to Unified Interface helps: